ssowerby/relaxation-site/content/workwithme/part7.md

 And it will only take you up to 20 minutes a day between sessions to get you into momentum.
 Less time than you’ve been wasting feeling anxious and procrastinating.

-### The Cringe to Confidence Programme in a nutshell:
+## The Cringe to Confidence Voice Programme in a nutshell:

 * 4 x 1:1 coaching calls on Zoom, bespoke to you and your voice goals.
 * Mini exercises of less than 20 minutes a day to get you moving forward.